Stewart International Airport: Stewart Airfield

-In 1934 Douglas MacArthur, then superintendent of the United States Military Academy, proposed flight training cadets at the airport.
+In 1934, Douglas MacArthur, then superintendent of the United States Military Academy, proposed flight training for cadets at the airport.
 The city sold the land to the military academy for one dollar.
 A small dirt airstrip was cleared and graded.
 One of the gates at USMA has been known as Stoney Lonesome Gate ever since.

-During World War II many barracks and other buildings, which still stand, were built on the base.
+During World War II, many barracks and other buildings, which still stand, were built on the base.
 In January 2008, the Town of New Windsor received a $2.5 million grant from the state to demolish 30–40 buildings as part of the redevelopment of the former base.
-First Columbia, the developer, said that 20–30 could be retained and reused.
+First Columbia, the developer, said that 20–30 of the buildings could be retained and reused.